prpole/dissertation/chapter3/norris_capitalocene.md

 becomes mere foreground.
 Plots of land, individual ranches, concatenate and aggregate until they cover the globe.
 But there is a key difference.
-Building on the narration of ploughing and Vanamee’s integration into a vast cyborg-assemblage of animals, industrial technology, and humans, the increase of scale is now an increase in the scale of transformative action.
+Building on the narration of ploughing and Vanamee’s integration into a vast assemblage of animals, industrial technology, and humans, the increase of scale is now an increase in the scale of transformative action.